Jamal Lewis (American football): 2000 season

-Regarded as the best available tailback alongside Thomas Jones, Lewis was drafted in the first round with the fifth overall pick in the 2000 NFL Draft by the Baltimore Ravens.
+Regarded as the best available tailback alongside Thomas Jones, Lewis was selected in the first round with the fifth overall pick in the 2000 NFL draft by the Baltimore Ravens.

 Lewis made his NFL debut in Week 1 against the Pittsburgh Steelers.
 He had five carries for 16 yards in the 16–0 victory.
-He made his first in Week 3 against the Miami Dolphins.
+He made his first start in Week 3 against the Miami Dolphins.
 He had 25 carries for 116 rushing yards and one rushing touchdown in Week 4 against the Cincinnati Bengals in a 37–0 victory.
 On November 19, in Week 12, against the Dallas Cowboys, Lewis became the youngest player since 1960 to record 200 yards from scrimmage (21 years, 82 days); since broken by Kenny Britt in 2009, and JuJu Smith-Schuster in 2017.
 In the following game, against the Cleveland Browns, he had 30 carries for 170 rushing yards in the 44–7 victory.
 In his rookie season, he rushed for 1,364 yards and six touchdowns, supplanting Priest Holmes as the team's starting running back.
 He was named the PFWA All-Rookie Team.

 In the Wild Card Round against the Denver Broncos, Lewis had 30 carries for 110 rushing yards and two rushing touchdowns in the 21–3 victory.
 In the Divisional Round against the Tennessee Titans, he had a rushing touchdown in the 24–10 victory.
 In the AFC Championship against the Oakland Raiders, he had 100 scrimmage yards in the 16–3 victory.
 The Ravens' running game and punishing defense earned them their first Super Bowl when they defeated the New York Giants 34–7 in Super Bowl XXXV.
 Lewis rushed for 103 yards and scored a touchdown in the game, becoming only the second rookie ever to rush for over 100 yards in a Super Bowl and the youngest player to score a touchdown in a Super Bowl (21).
+Lewis also became the youngest player to ever win a Super Bowl; he was 21 years and 155 days old on the day of the game.
+He broke Tony Hill's 23-year-old record; Hill had been 21 years and 206 days old on January 15, 1978, when the Cowboys beat the Broncos 27–10 in Super Bowl XII.